MTN-Group/MoMoAPIs_Android_sdk/momo-sdk-test/Readme.md

-# MMAPI-Sample App for Android SDK
+# MOMOAPI-Sample App for Android SDK

-This is a sample app provided to demonstrate the working of MMAPI SDK in android
+This is a sample app provided to demonstrate the working of MOMOAPI SDK in android

 ## Getting started